gabriel-mercier/Cathedral-RL-CL/README.md

 You can explore the architecture we aim to implement, but running it at this stage is not recommended as it will not produce meaningful results.

 ### PPO
+  Running is possible in the associated notebook.
+One can choose to train against a random opponent or self-play.